mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-existence for obvious reasons but naval personnel may sometimes be found on planet for short periods of time, after which they are subjected to a physical examination and pollen cleansing to ensure no long- term effects occur.
+existence for obvious reasons but naval personnel may sometimes be found on planet for short periods of time, after which they are subjected to a physical examination and pollen cleansing to ensure no long-term effects occur.

 The Imperial Navy and bureaucracy are keeping a close eye on Night.
 The effects of exposure to its